Decolonisation in Mathematics

 The School of Mathematics is committed to 'decolonising the curriculum', the process of undoing the effects of colonisation and rethinking mathematics that unfairly maintain a European-centred mindset.

-It is commonly believed that, as a subject primarily focused on processes and patterns, mathematics is separate from the history of people and the biases of humans have very little relevance.
-The School of Mathematics recognises this as untrue, because the study of mathematics was conceived by people and so cannot be exempt from the complex history of those who developed it.
+Mathematics can be seen as a 'universal language', as the subject transcends cultural and language barriers.
+It is commonly believed that, as a subject primarily focused on processes and patterns, mathematics is separate from the history of people and that human biases have little relevance.

-The ways in which modern mathematicians, and the mathematicians who came before them, understand the world will have been rooted in cultural mindsets that regarded a Western - or colonial - mindset as the unquestioned authority on mathematical knowledge.
-But this is not the case, and it is important to recognise contributions to the field that have previously been overlooked or deliberately erased.
+The ways in which modern mathematicians, and the mathematicians who came before them, understand the world will have been rooted in cultural mindsets that regarded a Western or colonial mindset as the unquestioned authority on mathematical knowledge.
+But this is not the case, and it is important to acknowledge contributions to the field that have previously been overlooked or deliberately erased.

 Decolonising is not about deleting knowledge or histories that have been developed in the West or colonial nations; rather it is to situate the histories and knowledges that do not originate from the West in the context of imperialism, colonialism and power and to consider why these have been marginalised and decentred.